unitycoder/UnitySignals/README.md

 # USignals

+Sonnet 5 one-shot.
 A Godot-style signal system for Unity, with an editor dock that works like Godot's **Node ▸ Signals** panel: select a GameObject, see the signals its components declare, double-click one, pick a receiver and a method, and the connection is saved in the scene.